discordjs/guide/guide/sequelize/currency.md

 client.login('your-token-goes-here');
 ```

 Nothing special about this skeleton.
-We import the Users and CurrencyShop models from our `dbObjects.js` file and add a currency Collection.
-Every time someone talks, we add 1 to their currency count.
+You import the Users and CurrencyShop models from our `dbObjects.js` file and add a currency Collection.
+Every time someone talks, add 1 to their currency count.
 The rest is just standard discord.js code and a simple if/else command handler.
-We're using the currency Collection to cache individual users' currency, so we don't have to hit the database for every lookup.
-I've used an if/else handler here, but you can put it in a framework or command handler as long as you maintain a reference to the models and the currency collection.
+A Collection is used for the `currency` variable to cache individual users' currency, so you don't have to hit the database for every lookup.
+An if/else handler is used here, but you can put it in a framework or command handler as long as you maintain a reference to the models and the currency collection.

 ### [alpha] Helper methods